kdominiaq/Leetcode/README.md

 # Leetcode
-## At least one algorithmic challenge from the leetcode website by day. #Python
+## At least one algorithmic challenge from the leetcode website per day. #Python